vitormesquita/MSession/README.md

 ### Manually

-If you don't use any dependency managers, you can integrate MSession in your project manually just adding the files which contains:
+If you don't use any dependency managers, you can integrate MSession in your project manually just adding the files which contain:

 - [MSession Classes](https://github.com/vitormesquita/MSession/tree/master/Source).
 - [Session Classes](https://github.com/vitormesquita/MSession/tree/master/Source/Session).